-There are three different configurations for the C-Mill available, which can be tailored to your specific needs:
+There are four different configurations for the C-Mill available, which can be tailored to your specific needs:

 This is the basic C-Mill model, featuring an instrumented treadmill, augmented reality projections on the treadmill belt, a safety harness, handrails, and a full suite of gait and balance applications.

 This C-Mill model features an instrumented treadmill, augmented reality projections on the treadmill belt, a virtual reality screen, a safety harness, handrails, and a full suite of gait and balance applications.

 This advanced C-Mill features an instrumented treadmill, augmented reality projections on the treadmill belt, an inset virtual reality screen, a safety harness, handrails and a full suite of gait and balance applications.
 Built-in body weight support system is optional.